Arby’s is one the largest quick-service chains in the U.S. and is dedicated to serving quality sandwiches with freshly-sliced meat every day.

 ARG began by focusing on their newly built enterprise data warehouse, which now had both a quality assurance (QA) and production server environment as opposed to one server for everything.
 This gave them a controlled funnel into which they could push certain workbooks from QA to the dashboard consumers.
 Of course, additional Tableau governance steps resulted in additional time.

 With this environment now in place, new objectives emerged.
 Primarily, the BI team knew they needed a way to streamline their workbook production process.
 As capable as Tableau Server is, manually promoting workbooks from one environment to another is still a time-consuming and tedious endeavor.
-Additionally, ARG needed a way to migrate data sources from their old environment to the new.
+Additionally, ARG needed a tool to migrate content from their old environment to the new.
 Fortunately, ARG remembered hearing about a certain tool at the Tableau Conference from InterWorks that could help them address these concerns: Power Tools for Tableau: Deployment, part of the Power Tools for Tableau suite.

 Power Tools: Deployment Goes to Work